r5valkyrie/docs/docs/weapon-functions.md

 global const int WEAPON_INVENTORY_SLOT_PRIMARY_3 = 3 // Melee (from direct use melee key, V by default)
 ```

+### Getting a weapon's engine class name

-weapon.GetWeaponClassName() <- returns the weapon's engine class name, such as CWeaponX
+weapon.GetWeaponClassName() // returns the weapon's engine class name, such as CWeaponX

+### Getting / setting a weapon's name

+weapon.GetWeaponName() // returns the weapon's name, such as "mp_weapon_nemesis"
 weapon.SetWeaponName()

-weapon.GetWeaponName() <- returns the weapon's name, such as "mp_weapon_nemesis"
+### Getting a weapon's ammo pool type

 weapon.GetWeaponAmmoPoolType() <- returns the weapon's ammo pool type

 The ammo pool type is obtained from the following global enumeration: